 Movements of the colon propel the contents slowly back and forth but mainly from the right to the left colon toward the rectum.
 A few times each day, strong muscle contractions move down the colon pushing fecal material ahead of them.
 Some of these strong contractions result in a bowel movement.

-IBS results from a combination of several factors that can affect gastrointestinal (GI) functioning.
+Causes of IBS IBS results from a combination of several factors that can affect gastrointestinal (GI) functioning.
 This includes poor regulation of the muscle contractions of the GI tract, causing abnormal movement (referred to as dysmotility), increased sensitivity of the nerves attached to the intestinal tract that produce the electrical activity (called visceral hypersensitivity), or problems in the communication between the nerves of the brain and gut (known as brain-gut dysfunction).
 Any or all of these factors lead to the symptoms that we can recognize as IBS.

-Colonic dysmotility.
-Researchers have found that the colon muscle of a person with IBS contracts and can go into spasm after only mild stimulation.
-There are two “sets” of muscles in the colon, longitudinal and circular, that can lead either to non-propulsive (also called segmental contractions) or propulsive contractions.
+- Colonic dysmotility- Researchers have found that the colon muscle of a person with IBS contracts and can go into spasm after only mild stimulation.
+There are two "sets" of muscles in the colon, longitudinal and circular, that can lead either to non-propulsive (also called segmental contractions) or propulsive contractions.
 Propulsive contractions can move stool through quickly, producing diarrhea, while non-propulsive segmental contractions will hold back stool and produce constipation.
 The person with IBS seems to have a colon that is more sensitive and reactive than usual, so it responds by producing more diarrhea or constipation than normal.
 That is why someone with IBS can have both types of symptoms, even in the same day.

-Visceral hypersensitivity (increased sensitivity of intestinal nerves).
+- Visceral hypersensitivity- (increased sensitivity of intestinal nerves).
 When the intestines are stimulated or stretched, the nerves attached to the intestines fire signals that go to the brain, where they are experienced as discomfort or pain, depending on the degree of stimulation.
 Persons with IBS will feel discomfort or pain with less stimulation than healthy individuals; this is called visceral hypersensitivity.
 These nerves can be made more sensitive because of an infection or inflammation of the intestines or injury, such as from an operation or in response to psychological stress.

-Brain-gut dysfunction.
-The nerves in the intestinal tract come from the same origins as the nerves in the brain and spinal cord in the fetus, and are closely connected to each other in adult life.
+- Brain-gut dysfunction- The nerves in the intestinal tract come from the same origins as the nerves in the brain and spinal cord in the fetus, and are closely connected to each other in adult life.
 Stimulation of the bowel can affect areas in the brain producing emotional distress, which in turn can affect bowel functioning.
 This occurs because various chemicals, including hormones or medications (like antidepressants), can release substances that influence both brain and intestinal functioning.
 This relationship is called the brain-gut connection.
 Emotional conflict can lead to greater IBS symptoms; therefore, treatments directed at emotional distress, like hypnosis or relaxation methods and antidepressants, can held reduce symptoms.
 This understanding can help eliminate concerns by patients or their families about IBS being a psychiatric disorder.
 Rather, it is a condition in which the gut is sensitive to a variety of stimuli to the bowel, including psychological distress, which can affect anyone.

-Many people report that their symptoms occur following a meal.
+IBS Triggers Many people report that their symptoms occur following a meal.
 Eating causes contractions of the colon.
 Normally, this response may cause an urge to have a bowel movement within 30 to 60 minutes after a meal.
 In people with IBS, the urge may come sooner and may be associated with pain, cramps and diarrhea.
 Certain foods may trigger spasms in some people.
 Sometimes the spasm delays the passage of stool, leading to constipation.

 - Certain food substances, like complex carbohydrates and caffeine, fatty foods, or alcoholic drinks, can cause loose stools in many people, but are more likely to affect those with IBS.